Welcome to today's edition of the Rush 24-7 podcast.

 Kennedy refused.

-The conservative dissent was not originally written as a majority opinion, as some have speculated, but reads strangely because the conservatives refused to acknowledge Robert's opinion.
+The conservative dissent was not originally written as a majority opinion, as some have speculated, but reads strangely because the conservatives refused to acknowledge Roberts' opinion.

 So if Jan Crawford at CBS, if she's right about this, then at least one conservative justice that we know of can be blackmailed in a manner of speaking.

-And she says, Robert's change of heart was almost certain to have been driven by left-wing media and it's an incompetent opinion.
+And she says Roberts' change of heart was almost certain to have been driven by left-wing media.

 This opinion is disastrous.

-And I'm I'm still marveling.
+And I'm still marveling.

-I'm I'm I'm reading some of the analysis by the conservative media intelligence looking for a silver lining here, a silver lining there, praising Roberts for being a political mastermind setting all this up, the people have to decide, people are the ones have to make big decisions like this.
+I'm reading some of the analysis by the conservative media intelligentsia looking for a silver lining here, a silver lining there, praising Roberts for being a political mastermind, setting all this up, that people have to decide.

 What happened?